DeclanChidlow/vale.rocks/input/posts/documents/the-design-of-this-site.md

    Well-established rules are often overlooked, and while readers may not consciously notice them, they matter and subtly shape the user experience.
 Where possible, I attempt to incorporate well-defined typographic principles.

+   This isn't always an easy thing to do.
+There are countless typography-related bugs and flaws in CSS and the larger web platform, as well as many expected features that simply haven't yet seen support or consideration.
+There is also the matter of some typographic features, like smallcaps, being so uncommon on the web that users are confused in use.

 2. **Function over form:**
    While functionality should always dictate form, form shouldn't necessarily dictate functionality.
 Notably, semantic elements and implementations are a priority, even if it comes at the cost of form.
 The web is for everyone, and I'm firmly of the belief that sites should respect that.